Something as small as a snappy remark could be enough for you to realise that something isn’t quite right in the curious world of your child's mind.

 The symptoms listed below are common for children experiencing anxiety, however, it's important that as a parent you are able to stay rational and stay focused on the facts.

 Remember to keep in mind that anxiety is not a weakness, you just need some tools to help you and your child figure it out together.
+Sometimes it could be as simple as getting some additional help at school or college, like a private tutor to ease the pressure of a new class and new subjects.

 For example: You sense a certain amount of trepidation in your child when you reference a particular environment or situation.